 - an Actions column, with 3 buttons for making changes

 In this list, you can:

-Delete multiple video files.
-Click on the videos you want to delete and press the Bulk Delete button at the bottom of the listing.
+Delete multiple videos.
+Select the videos you want to delete and press the Bulk Delete button at the bottom of the listing.

 Adding a Video